 How I Became Interested

 While researching, I was guided to The Ghost Dance Religion.
 As I explained in my last blog post, Ruth Montgomery believed her writing was guided.
 I too believe I have been guided in my writing and research, especially in its connection to The Ghost Dance.
 For what purpose…?
-I ask myself over and over as I hike nature trails trying to find answers.
+I question as I hike nature trails trying to find answers.

 My Walk-In always asks me questions in a way that make me discover the answers for myself.
 He is never forthcoming.
 He asked: “Think about it.
 Why would the Creator tell the Native Americans to practice a religion that would inevitably be killed by the fear of White Men?”